 We understand that providing good nutrition and hydration is critical to keeping our crew going.
 Providing food service for a couple of hundred people per day on top of a mountain is also a logistical challenge.
 Our Food Services Crew works diligently to provide our volunteers with plenty of good quality food and hydration.
 Each day that you volunteer to be on course, you will receive breakfast and lunch.

-A plentiful supply of water and Gatorade will be available at Spruce Saddle, the Bird Feeder soup tent, and the Birdhouse tent.
-We will not be providing any bottled water as this is the most difficult way to get water to the top of the mountain and the trash it generates becomes problematic.
+A plentiful supply of hot water, cold water, coffee, hot cocoa, and sports drinks will be available at the Powder 8 with refills available at the Warming Hut at the Top of Lift 9.
+We will not be providing any bottled water as this is the most difficult way to get water to the top of the mountain and the trash it generates is problematic.